someweisguy/esp_dmx/README.md

 RDM parameters can be registered with the DMX driver using functions prefixed with `rdm_register_`.
 The parameter `RDM_PID_DMX_START_ADDRESS` may therefore be registered with `rdm_register_dmx_start_address()`.
 Parameter data is owned and initialized by the DMX driver, but users may set the default value for parameters using the arguments to the `rdm_register_` functions.

 RDM parameters which support GET but do not support SET allow users to set the parameter's default value as the second argument of the `rdm_register_` function.
 The default value is set the first time the `rdm_register_` function is called and then the default value argument is subsequently ignored and may be left `NULL`.
 RDM parameters which support GET and SET will be set to a predefined default value upon registration and must be manually changed using their corresponding `rdm_set_` function.
-RDM parameters which support NVS will be set to the default value found in NVS.
+RDM parameters which support NVS will be set to the value found in NVS.

 The `rdm_register_` functions allow allow users to attach callback functions to PIDs.
 When a valid request for a parameter is received, the DMX driver will call the callback function after a request is processed.
 When a callback is called it does not necessarily mean that a response packet has been sent.